LincaMarius/ISAP-1_Control_Unit/README.md

 - 6 OR gates with 2 inputs
 - 4 OR gate with 3 inputS
 - 1 OR gates with 4 inputs
-- 1 OR gates with 8 inputs 1
+- 1 OR gates with 7 inputs

-A total of 15 + 31 = 46 logic gates are required.
+A total of 15 + 9 + 31 = 55 logic gates are required.

+This is version 2 of the implementation.

 ### Implementation optimization
 We will start from the previous equations where we will give common factor steps T.